Scholarships

 Academic

-- For new and existing students entering Years 5 to 11 in 2027.
+- For new and existing students entering Years 5 to 11 in 2028.

 - Based on the results of a testing program conducted by Academic Assessment Services.

-Registrations for 2028 entry will open August 2026 with testing taking place in October 2026.
+This program has concluded for 2027 entry.
+Applications for 2028 entry will open August 2026 with testing taking place in October 2026.

 Performing Arts

-- For new and existing students entering Years 7 to 11 in 2027.
+- For new and existing students entering Years 7 to 11 in 2028.

 - Scholarships are awarded in the areas of Music, Drama and Dance based on the results of shortlisted applicants auditioning.